sonnyding1/portfolio/src/projects/2024-03-26-japanese-conversation-bot.md

 ## Closing Notes

 Going further, I may be able to improve the UI, incorporate more features such as displaying Furigana, bookmarking good conversations, and so on.
 Overall, it was very fun working on this project.
-I got to practice a lot about how to leverage existing solutions to serve my own purposes.
+I got to practice a lot about how to leverage existing solutions to build something that I wish existed.